bkuhlmann/pragmater/README.md

 - Supports removing a pragma comment or multiple pragma comments from single or multiple source files.
 - Supports whitelist filtering.
 Defaults to any file.
 - Ensures duplicate pragma comments never exist.
-- Ensures pragma comments are always properly formatted.
+- Ensures pragma comments are consistently formatted.

 # Screencasts